milospajic/catalog-service/README.md

 `./scripts/get-jwt-token.sh`

-In real life scenarios this is not good microservices design and this functionality of providing tokens should be responsibility of another microservice, but for simplicity I kept it here
+In real life scenarios this is not good microservices design and this functionality of providing tokens should be responsibility of another microservice, but for simplicity I kept it here.
+For the same reason ( and also to save some time) I didn't write any unit tests for security package.

 With either of this tokens you'll be able to make API calls